cargomedia/janus-gateway-rtpbroadcast/README.md

 ; Switching interval, seconds
 ; switching_delay = 1

+; Log error if keyframe is not found within this amount of frames ; keyframe_distance_alert = 600

 ; NOTE: all paths should exist beforehead

 ; Path for job JSONs